Cooking with Kids: Fun, Age-Appropriate Tips to Build Skills

 • Ask them to create a menu for the meal.
 They can use their phonetic (sound) spelling to label their pictures.

-Cooking with your child is about so much more than making a meal — it’s about connection, growth, and creating shared memories.
+Cooking with your child is so much more than making a meal — it’s about connection, growth and creating shared memories.
 Each moment in the kitchen, whether it’s letting an infant hold a wooden spoon or working with a kindergartener to create a menu, offers an opportunity to nurture their curiosity and independence.
-When we welcome our children into these experiences, we’re not just teaching them skills; we’re showing them that they are capable and that we value their help.
+When we welcome our children into these experiences, we’re not just teaching them skills; we’re showing them that they’re capable and that we value their help.

 So, the next time you’re in the kitchen, pause for a moment and invite your child to join you.
-Start small, stay patient and focus on the joy of being together.
+Start small, stay patient and focus on being together.
 These are the moments that build confidence and connection — one ingredient at a time.

 X Twitter Facebook Linkedin Email Search Arrow Circle Left Arrow Circle Right Arrow Right Caret Down Location